vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/baskets.md

 # Obtaining the Baskets for a User

-1. Get the list of baskets for the current user:
+1. Get the list of baskets for the current user using the `BasketsManager`:

 	<pre>Baskets baskets = ManagerFactory.getInstance().getBasketsManager().getCurrentBaskets();</pre>

 2. Get the user's basket for a specific merchant: